-- Reviewed the current Audit Committee size and composition and was of the view that the members were aptly qualified to discharge their respective duties and responsibilities after taking into account their professional qualifications and experiences. - Reviewed the current Remuneration Committee size and composition and was satisfied that the Remuneration Committee was effective in the discharge of its function. - Evaluated the performance of each Board and Board Committees collectively as well as performance of members individually and was satisfied that all members of the Board are suitably qualified to hold their positions as directors in view of their respective academic and professional qualifications, competencies, experiences, commitment and contribution to the Board. - Reviewed and assessed the adequacy of the Board Charter and the Code of Conduct adopted by the Board. - Reviewed that all directors of the Company had received appropriate continuous training programmes in order to keep abreast with developments in the relevant industry to enhance their skills in a dynamic and complex business environment and with changes in the relevant statutory and regulatory requirements. - Evaluated the independence of each independent director taking into account both the quantitative and qualitative criterion.
-In addition all the independent directors at the date of this annual report has served in the Board with a tenure less than the cumulative 9 years. - Evaluated the performance of the following independent directors and an executive director standing for re-appointment and/or re-election at the annual general meeting:- - (i) Dato' Jorgen Bornhoft on his re-appointment pursuant to Section 129(6) of the Companies Act, 1965; - (ii) Tan Sri Abdul Hamid Egoh on his re-appointment pursuant to Section 129(6) of the Companies Act, 1965; - (iii) Mr. Lee Wee Yong on his re-election pursuant to Article 112 of the Company's Articles of Association; - (iv) Mr. Wong Yuen Kuai, Lucien on his re-election pursuant to Article 112 of the Company's Articles of Association; and - (v) Tuan Haji Mohd Aris @ Nik Ariff Bin Nik Hassan on his re-election pursuant to Article 112 of the Company's Articles of Association.
+- Reviewed the current size and composition of the audit committee and was of the view that the members were aptly qualified to discharge their respective duties and responsibilities after taking into account their professional qualifications and experiences. - Reviewed the current size and composition of remuneration committee and was satisfied that the remuneration committee was effective in the discharge of its function. - Evaluated the performance of each board and board committees collectively as well as the performance of members individually and was satisfied that all members of the board are suitably qualified to hold their positions as directors in view of their respective academic and professional qualifications, competencies, experiences, commitment and contribution to the board. - Reviewed and assessed the adequacy of the Board Charter and the Code of Conduct adopted by the board. - Reviewed that all directors of the Company had received appropriate continuous training programmes in order to keep abreast with developments in the relevant industry to enhance their skills in a dynamic and complex business environment and with changes in the relevant statutory and regulatory requirements. - Evaluated the independence of each independent director taking into account both the quantitative and qualitative criterion.
+In addition, all the independent directors at the date of this annual report have served in the board with a tenure less than the cumulative 9 years. - Evaluated the performance of the following non-executive directors and executive directors standing for reappointment and/or re-election at the forthcoming annual general meeting: - (i) Tan Sri Abdul Hamid Egoh on his reappointment pursuant to section 129(6) of the Companies Act, 1965; - (ii) Dato' Jorgen Bornhoft on his reappointment pursuant to section 129(6) of the Companies Act, 1965; - (iii) Datuk Edward Lee Ming Foo, JP on his re-election pursuant to article 112 of the Company's articles of association; - (iv) Mr. Au Yong Siew Fah on his re-election pursuant to article 112 of the Company's articles of association; and - (v) Datuk Amat Asri @ A.Asrie B.Ab Kadir @ A.Kadir on his re-election pursuant to article 118 of the Company's articles of association. - Recommended the appointment of Datuk Amat Asri @ A.Asrie B.Ab Kadir @ A.Kadir as a non-independent non-executive director of the Company on 1 June 2014. - Recommended the appointment of Datuk Simon Shim Kong Yip, JP as deputy chairman of the Company on 23 February 2015.